oxidecomputer/oxide.rs/sdk/README.md

 To connect to the Oxide API, the SDK needs a host URL and a token.
 There are two ways to specify these:

+* Configuration files: When you run oxide auth login in the CLI, `config.toml` and `credentials.toml` files are generated in `$HOME/.config/oxide/`.
+The credentials file contains sensitive information such as your token and user ID.
 * Environment variables: You can set the OXIDE_HOST and OXIDE_TOKEN environment variables.
-* Configuration file: When you run oxide auth login in the CLI, a
-  $HOME/.config/oxide/hosts.toml file is generated.
-This file contains sensitive information like your token and user ID.

 The SDK will first look for the environment variables, and if they are not defined, it will look for the config file.